petecarapetyan/webappwriter/docs/explore/index.md

 I offer this listing as an excellent marker of how far things have gone.
 Daniel's position is correct - one could develop without even build tools!

-It is also true that no-one in _my_ world would ever make it past their first day without the sport of getting into the weeds of WCs, complete with build tools, et al. It is meaninful that one could actually work, unencumbered by all that extra power.
+It is also true that no-one in _my_ world would ever make it past their first day without engaging in the sport of getting into the weeds of WCs, complete with build tools, et al. It is meaninful that one could actually work, unencumbered by all that extra power.

 So the takeaway here is that [Daniel's approach](https://yax.com/) is a great marker for how much better things have become.